 Day 7 - Trstenik - Dubrovnik (overnight)

 An early departure this morning as we sail towards the UNESCO-listed city of Dubrovnik.
-Upon arrival, we enjoy guided sightseeing, including a cable car ride up Mount Srd to enjoy a spectacular birds-eye view of Dubrovnik.
+Upon arrival, we enjoy guided sightseeing.
 There will be some free time for lunch on your own before we return to the ship.
-Captain’s farewell dinner tonight, with local wine and entertainment included, plus an evening cruise around the old city walls of Dubrovnik.
+The captain’s farewell dinner is served tonight, with local wine and entertainment included, plus an evening cruise around the old city walls of Dubrovnik.

 Day 8 Dubrovnik - UK